GNOME Foundation: Advisory board

-The foundation's Advisory Board is a body of organizations and companies that wish to communicate and work closely with the Board of Directors and the GNOME project.
+The foundation's Advisory Board is a body of organizations and companies that wish to communicate and work closely with the board of directors and the GNOME project.
 Organizations may join the advisory board for an annual fee of between US$11500 and US$23000, or be invited as a non-profit.

-As of 2024, Advisory Board members include: Canonical Ltd., Debian, Endless Computer, Google, Red Hat, Sugar Labs, SUSE, The Document Foundation and System76.
+As of 2024, Advisory Board members include: Canonical Ltd., Debian, Endless Computer, Google, Red Hat, Sugar Labs, SUSE, and The Document Foundation.

 GNOME Patent Troll Defense Fund

 In September 2019, Rothschild Patent Imaging (RPI) filed a lawsuit against GNOME Foundation claiming that Shotwell infringed on its patent because "[Shotwell] imports and filters photographic images from cameras, allowing users to organise the photos and share them on social media".
 GNOME Foundation called allegations baseless and started a defense aimed not just to defend Shotwell, but to invalidate the patents in question altogether.
 To finance the defense, GNOME launched GNOME Patent Troll Defense Fund.
-On October 23, 2019, Debian Foundation publicly stated their support for GNOME Foundation and urged users to donate to the fund.
+On 23 October 2019, Debian Foundation publicly stated their support for GNOME Foundation and urged users to donate to the fund.
 In October 2019, Open Innovation Network announced that their lawyers would assist help GNOME Foundation in discovery process to find prior art to invalidate the patent claims.
 The GNOME Patent Troll Defense fund received support of over 4000 contributors and surpassed the original goal of US$125,000.

-On May 20, 2020, GNOME Foundation announced resolution of the patent case.
+On 20 May 2020, GNOME Foundation announced resolution of the patent case.
 The sides have settled on the following conditions: